danielzkng/danielzkng/README.md

 * 15-312: Foundations of Programming Languages
 * 21-259: Calculus in Three Dimensions

-I'm also a current teaching assistant for 15-210, and previously taught for 15-122 for both the Summer and Fall 2021 semesters.
+I'm also a current teaching assistant for 15-210, and previously TAed for 15-122 for both the Summer and Fall 2021 semesters.

 I can be contacted at danielzkng0 [at] gmail.com, or on LinkedIn here: https://www.linkedin.com/in/danielzkng/